AutoInsurance.com is supported by commissions from providers listed on our site. Read our Editorial Guidelines.

 Envelop icon

-Purchasing car insurance can be confusing, especially when you see a bunch of numbers and aren’t sure what they mean.
-“100/300” is one of the numbers you’re likely to see when shopping for car insurance.
-In this article, we’ll explain what 100/300 car insurance means, who should purchase it, which other types of insurance coverage are available, and more.
+Purchasing car insurance can be confusing, especially when you see numbers and aren’t sure what they mean.
+“100/300” or “100/300/100” are some numbers you’re likely to see when shopping for car insurance.
+In short, the numbers represent liability limits in units of thousands of dollars.
+For example, 100/300/100 refers to $100,000 bodily injury liability per person/$300 per accident and $100,000 property damage liability per accident.
+Below, we explain how this coverage works, who should purchase it, which other types of insurance coverage are available, and more.

 What Does 100/300 Liability Coverage Mean?